ovis-hpc/ldms/ldms/src/contrib/sampler/geopm_sampler/README.md

 To enable the plugin provide the ``--with-geopm`` option to the OVIS configure script.

 LDMS Plugin Option
 ------------------

-The GEOPM LDMS Plugin must be configured with the option ``geopm_request_path=<value>``.
+The GEOPM LDMS plugin must be configured with the option ``geopm_request_path=<value>``.
 This provides the path to the signal request file.
-The format for this file is documented in the GEOPM LDMS Plugin man page.
+The format for this file is documented in the GEOPM LDMS plugin man page.